cepalle/red-tetris/README.md

 * `reducer`:  not necessary the root one
 * `socket`:  (unused here)
 * `initial state`:  set up to realize the action
-* `actions hook`: object where keys are action’s type and values are callbacks. `action’s type` is one of your actions defines in your application, `callback` function will receive  {getState, dispatch, action} as real parameter.
+* `actions hook`: object where keys are action’s type and values are callbacks. `action’s type` is one of your actions defined in your application, `callback` function will receive  {getState, dispatch, action} as real parameter.

 Thanks to the hook you can react to actions, just to check a new state after an action, or to send actions to follow a workflow and check state at the end.